sablier-labs/docs/docs/solana/accounts-architecture/02-merkle-instant.md

 [Claim receipt](https://github.com/sablier-labs/solsab/blob/e1085fe87ea3d02556156ee446e820d150af483e/programs/merkle_instant/src/state/claim_receipt.rs#L6)
 account serves as proof of claim for the given recipient.

-## Airdrop Token flow
+## The Flow of the Airdrop Token

 ### `create_campaign` Instruction

 This instruction does not perform the airdrop token transfer, but the transfer is expected to be made as a separate transaction.
-Therefore, the campaign ATA is assumed to be funded.
+Therefore, the campaign ATA is assumed to be funded after the campaign creation.

 ### `claim` Instruction